n1ckfg/KinectToVideo/README.md

 # KinectToVideo
-## Nick Fox-Gieg | fox-gieg.com
+### Nick Fox-Gieg | fox-gieg.com
-A Processing app to record Holoflix format ProRes clips.
-It uses ffmpeg and the SimpleOpenNI library, prioritizing compatibility over performance.
-It's primarily aimed at providing a solution for Kinect v1/clones and OS X users.
-It should also work on many Windows setups with USB2 ports, but has not been as extensively tested.
+This is a Processing app that records Holoflix format RGBD videos in the ProRes codec.
+It uses ffmpeg and the SimpleOpenNI library for maximum compatibility--it supports the Kinect v2, Kinect v1, and the Kinect v1 clones on OS X. It can also work with Kinect v1 on Windows, and with the Kinect v1 clones on some Windows systems with compatible USB hardware.
+(It doesn't work with Kinect v2 on Windows, but there are lots of other solutions for that combination.)

 ### Controls
 Press space to start/stop recording--that's it.
-The settings.json file also contains the ffmpeg settings if you'd like to experiment with recording to different codecs.
+The settings.json file also contains the ffmpeg, settings if you'd like to experiment with recording to different codecs.

 ### OS X SETUP
 Tested with Kinect v1 (1414), Asus Xtion, PrimeSense Carmine